mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/javascript-tracker/1-General-parameters-for-the-Javascript-tracker.md

 You will want to track user behaviour across all those subdomains, rather than within each individually.
 As a result, it is important that the domain for your first party cookies is set to '.mysite.com' rather than 'www.mysite.com'.
 By doing so, any values that are stored on the cookie on one of subdomain will be accessible on all the others.

+It is recommended that you [enable automatic discovery and setting of the root domain](#discoverRootDomain).

-Set the cookie domain for the tracker instance using the `cookieDomain` field of the argmap.
+Otherwise, set the cookie domain for the tracker instance using the `cookieDomain` field of the argmap.
 If this field is not set, the cookies will not be given a domain.

 **WARNING**: *Changing the cookie domain will reset all existing cookies.
 As a result, it might be a major one-time disruption to data analytics because all visitors to the website will receive a new `domain_userid`.*